 Easy Recorder Composition

-One of my most favourite classroom activities to do is Composition.
+One of my most favorite classroom activities to do is Composition.
 I just love, after teaching students the basics, watching them go through the creative process.
-I just love watching them as they realise that they can create a melody that sounds pretty.
+I just love watching them as they realize that they can create a melody that sounds pretty.
 The smiles that come with this activity are so worth it!

 The same process is true when I teach the recorder to my middle school music classes.
 After each new note, and performing several songs using the new notes, my students will complete a recorder composition worksheet.
 Depending on the class, and their writing ability, I have two main composition activities for them.
 The first, and easiest one, is for the students to write a simple melody using only the letter names of the notes that they know.

 For example, if we have learnt only the notes – B A G and E, then they will write a melody using those notes.
 For this melody I ask them to start and finish on a G, and they are to use a total of 8 notes.
 Then, once they have their instructions, and worksheets, I let the “noise” begin!
 This is certainly the most difficult part for you as a teacher.
 You must be prepared for the class to be noisy and give them the chance to explore what makes a pleasing melody.
 During this part of the I will wander around the room checking the progress of each student.
 I will ask them to show me what they have written so far, and to play it for me.
 I will ask them if they like what they have played, if they are happy, then they just have to practice until it is time to perform.
 Depending on the time available, this might take one or even two lessons to complete.

 I find that the best part of this process is when the student has the chance to perform their own melody.
 The sense of achievement that they feel after completing this activity is priceless.
 I just love watching their smiles!
 Sometimes there are tears too, don’t get me wrong!
 There will always be students who become upset and anxious while trying to perform on their own.
 But usually, this is the rare event and not the norm.